-FMCSA is continuing the COVID-emergency hours-of-service (HOS) exemption and associated regulatory relief in accordance with 49 CFR § 390.25 through August 31, 2022, with some changes.
+FMCSA is continuing the COVID-emergency hours-of-service (HOS) exemption and associated regulatory relief in accordance with 49 CFR § 390.25 through October 15, 2022.

 This extension and amendment of the modified Emergency Declaration addresses national emergency conditions that create a need for immediate transportation of essential supplies and provides necessary relief from the FMCSRs for motor carriers and drivers.

 Motor carriers and drivers providing direct assistance in support of relief efforts related to the COVID-19 public health emergency are granted emergency relief from 49 CFR § 395.3, maximum driving time for property-carrying vehicles, except as restricted herein.